sevenc-nanashi/ccsum/README.md

-  -b, --binary                   read in binary mode. (noop) -t, --text                     read in text mode. (noop) -c, --check                    check for differences between the new and original file
+  -b, --binary                   read in binary mode. (noop) -t, --text                     read in text mode. (noop) -c, --check                    check for differences between the new and original file -a, --algorithm <ALGORITHM>    use the specified algorithm to generate the checksum [default: sha256] [possible values: md5, sha1, sha256, sha512]
-      --tag                      create a BSD-style checksum -z, --zero                     end each output line with a NULL character instead of newline, and disable file name escaping
-  -a, --algorithm <ALGORITHM>    use the specified algorithm to generate the checksum [default: sha256] [possible values: md5, sha1, sha256, sha512]
-  -g, --group <GROUP>            group output by specified method [possible values: dir, basename]
-      --color                    colorize the output, even if stdout is not a tty --no-color                 disable colorized output -h, --help                     Print help
+  -h, --help                     Print help
   -V, --version                  Print version

+Display options:
+      --tag       create a BSD-style checksum
+  -z, --zero      end each output line with a NULL character instead of newline, and disable file name escaping
+      --color     colorize the output, even if stdout is not a tty --no-color  disable colorized output

 Check mode options:
       --ignore-missing  don't fail or report status for missing files